deepag2505/deepag2505/README.md

 - 👋 Hi, I’m Deepa Gurusamy
 - 🌱 I’m currently working as a intern
-- 📫 Reachme at deepaguru2505@gmail.com
+- 📫 Reach me at deepaguru2505@gmail.com

 <!---
 deepag2505/deepag2505 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.